Skip to content

 Love of Money In Context

-We see that even better when we put that verse back in the context of the what Paul was writing to Timothy.
+We see this even better when we put that verse back in the context of the what Paul was writing to Timothy.

 But those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition.
 For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows.
 But you, O man of God, flee these things and pursue righteousness, godliness, faith, love, patience, gentleness.